VIAME/VIAME/README.md

 but the software can be built either as a super-build, which builds most of its dependencies alongside itself, or standalone.
 To build VIAME requires, at a minimum, [Git](https://git-scm.com/), [CMake](https://cmake.org/), and a [C++ compiler](http://www.cplusplus.com/doc/tutorial/introduction/).
 Installing Python and CUDA is also recommended.
-If using CUDA, version 11.1 or 10.2 are preferred, with CUDNN 8.
+If using CUDA, version 11.5, 11.3, or 10.2 are preferred, with CUDNN 8.
 Other CUDA or CUDNN versions may or may not work.
-On both Windows and Linux it is also highly recommended to use [Anaconda3 5.2.0](https://repo.anaconda.com/archive/) for python, which is the most tested distribution used by developers.
-If using other python distributions having numpy installed, at a minimum, is necessary, and there may be issues on some other versions of python with the plugin loading system VIAME uses depending on the version.
+On both Windows and Linux it is also recommended to use [Anaconda3 2021.05](https://repo.anaconda.com/archive/) for python, which is the most tested distribution used by developers.
+If using other python distributions, at a minimum Python3.7, Numpy, and Cython is necessary.

 To build on the command line in Linux, use the following commands, only replacing [source-directory] and [build-directory] with locations of your choice.
 While these directories can be the same,